-The NCP1028 includes a high-voltage startup circuitry, directly deriving current from the bulk line to charge the
+The NCP1027 includes a high-voltage startup circuitry, directly deriving current from the bulk line to charge the

-$V{CC}\xspace$ capacitor.
-Figure 23 details the simplified internal arrangement.
+V{CC} capacitor.
+Figure 24 details the simplified internal arrangement.

-Figure 23.
+Figure 24.
 Internal Arrangement of the Startup Circuitry

 When the power supply is first connected to the mains outlet, the internal current source is biased and charges up the V{CC} capacitor.
 When the voltage on this V{CC} capacitor reaches the VCC{ON} level (typically 8.5 V), the current source turns off, reducing the amount of power being dissipated.
-At this time, the V{CC} capacitor only supplies the controller, and the auxiliary supply should take over before V{CC} collapses below VCC(min).
-This V{CC} capacitor, CV{CC}, must therefore be calculated to hold enough energy so that V{CC} stays above VCC(min) (7.3 V typical) until the auxiliary voltage fully takes over.
+At this time, the V{CC} capacitor only supplies the controller, and the auxiliary supply should take over before V{CC} collapses below $VCC{(min)}$.
+This V{CC} capacitor, CV{CC} , must therefore be calculated to hold enough energy so that V{CC} stays above $VCC{(min)}$ (7.3 V typical) until the auxiliary voltage fully takes over.

 An auxiliary winding is needed to maintain the V{CC} in order to self-supply the switcher.
 The V{CC} capacitor has only a supply role and its value does not impact other parameters such as fault duration or the frequency sweep period for instance.
-As one can see in Figure 23, an internal active Zener diode, protects the switcher against lethal V{CC} runaways.
+As one can see in Figure 24, an internal active Zener diode, protects the switcher against lethal V{CC} runaways.
 This situation can occur if the feedback loop optocoupler fails, for instance, and you would like to protect the converter against an over voltage event.
+In that case, the internal current increase incurred by the V{CC} rapid growth triggers the over voltage protection (OVP) circuit and immediately stops the output pulses for 440 ms. Then a new startup attempt takes place to check whether the fault has disappeared or not.
+The OVP paragraph gives more design details on this particular section.

 The V{CC} capacitor can be calculated knowing a) the amount of energy that needs to be stored; b) the time it takes for the auxiliary voltage to appear, and; c) the current consumed by the controller at that time.
-For a better understanding, Figure 24 shows how the voltage evolves on the V{CC} capacitor upon startup.
+For a better understanding, Figure 25 shows how the voltage evolves on the V{CC} capacitor upon startup.

-Figure 24.
+Figure 25.
 A typical startup sequence showing the V{CC} capacitor voltage evolution versus time.